There are currently too many pubs closing and either being demolished and being replaced by houses or shops or ...,

 a brewery as well after the takover of Matthews Brewery at Timsbury.

-a) The Robin Hood in St Michaels Hill was renovated and re-opened by the owners of the Ram in Park Street and the Richmond Springs in Clifton .
+a) The Robin Hood in St Michaels Hill and the Naval Volunteer in King Street were renovated and re-opened by the owners of the Ram in Park Street,

 b) The Windmill in Windmill Hill, the Pipe and Slippers (formerly the Berkley Castle) in Cheltenham Road and the Lazy Dog